-General Fund Special Revenue Fund 1.
-The Board established a general designation of fund balance in the General Fund to provide additional financial stability \$ 9,000 \$ 2.
+General Fund 1.
+The Board established a general designation of fund balance in the General Fund to provide additional financial stability \$ 9,000 2.
 A designation for the accrued current year Compensated Absences (annual leave) liability.
-5,227 3.
+3,979 3.
 A designation established for the potential buyout of the delinquent tax roll for those taxing agencies within the County that have not yet opted into the Teeter Plan.
-300 - 4.
+300 4.
 A designation established for Information Technology Services depreciation.
-594 - 5.
-A designation for low/moderate income housing required of the Friant Community Redevelopment Agency.
-241 6.
+594 5.
 Funds reclassified from Agency funds according to GASB 34.
-96,646 \$ 1 11,767 \$ 241
+99,639 \$113,512